kc3-lang/kc3/README.md

    source and is hosted on kmx.io servers in France using OpenBSD everywhere.
 We donate to OpenBSD every month because a healthy software ecosystem is a funded ecosystem.

-Our next project is to make git.kmx.io in KC3 and for that we have to implement the missing parts in KC3.
+ - The [kmx.io git forge](https://git.kmx.io/) is also self-hosted
+   in KC3 on OpenBSD.

 ## New in this release